opus1993/pubrepo/content/post/EngagingTheBusiness/index.md

 As an example, a team at Dell Software created a system to predict which patients had a higher probability of developing sepsis after surgery.
 Post-surgical complications are a serious occurrence.
 In fact, they are the most common reason for unplanned readmissions to the hospital in the United States.
 The advanced analytics team there worked with the University of Iowa Hospitals and Clinics to develop an analytics system that predicted which patients were at greater risk of suffering an infection from a surgical wound.
 The system used a variety of data, including details of the surgery itself, such as the patient's vital signs, and information from the person's medical records—whether, for example, he or she has diabetes or hypertension.
 By analyzing an ensemble of data, the system could predict the likelihood of infection while the patient was still on the operating table.
 For patients who were at higher risk, doctors could then use a different technique of closing or treating the wound, or prescribe a more effective regimen of post-surgery medication.
 The results of this sophisticated analytic environment have been impressive, [with the rate of infections for patients following colon surgery plummeting by more than 75 percent over a three-year period](https://www.tibco.com/customers/university-iowa-hospitals-and-clinics).
 This is an example of an augmented intelligence-based approach to surgery.

-**Call to action**: UofI did not and does not talk about this as a human surgical team augmented by a robot, though some people have described the system in those terms.
+UofI did not and does not talk about this as a human surgical team augmented by a robot, though some people have described the system in those terms.
 We see it as the augmentation of the intelligence of the surgical team with an AI based system that provides guidance in a non-intrusive, supportive manner in a timeframe that can improve surgical outcomes for the surgical team, the hospital, and most importantly, the patients.

+**Call to action**: Always empower the domain experts with augmented decision support tools that help make what they do for the business, better.

 On a positive note, all the necessary building blocks are in place and generally available to all corporations and a significant portion of the general population to leverage advanced analytics: hardware, software, high-speed networks, a proliferation of detailed real-time data, powerful data management, far-reaching data integration, an increasing level of digital literacy skills, and a growing awareness of the need for and value of advanced analytics and AI.

-{{< figure src="./pratham-gupta-DksFlwoPLAA-unsplash.jpg" title="Pratham Gupta" lightbox="true" >}}
+{{< figure src="./pratham-gupta-DksFIwoPLAA-unsplash.jpg" title="Pratham Gupta" lightbox="true" >}}

 ## Organizational culture